-- Natural Sciences Core Courses (29 credits) in the subjects of ecology, chemistry, environmental systems, and physical geography.
+- Environmental Science Core (28 credits) in the subjects of ecology, chemistry, environmental systems, and physical geography.

-- Social Science and Humanities Core Courses (24 credits) in the subjects of resource management, economics, environmental policy and regulations, an others.
+- Foundation (32-34 credits) including the subjects of biology, chemistry, resource management, economics, and others.

-- Skill Courses (21 credits) from a list of skills that includes quantitative analysis, visualization of spatial data, field methods and others.
+- Skills (20 credits) from a list of skills that includes quantitative analysis, visualization of spatial data, field methods and writing.

 - Topical Areas (16 credits, including 2 ESM courses and 2 Geography courses) in identified areas that include freshwater resource and management, forest resource and management, urban enrionment, ecology and conservation, environmental policy and land use, and nature and culture.

 Environmental Studies Program Plan (For students admitted prior to Fall 2015)